A. Peter (2 Pe 1:1)

 C. Peter’s public ministry spanned 30 years and stretched from Jerusalem to Rome.

-D. Martyred by Nero (Tertullian, Cyprian, Lactantius; Clement of Rome, Dionysius of Corinth tell us he suffered martyrdom).
+D. Martyred by Nero (Tertullian, Cyprian, Lactantius; Clement of Rome, Dionysius of Corinth tell us Peter suffered martyrdom).

-· Origin said he was crucified with his head downwards.
+· Origin said Peter was crucified with his head downwards.

 · He died AD 67-68.

-C. Since 3:1 probably refers to 1 Peter, this letter was probably written after AD 62.
+C. Since 2 Peter 3:1 probably refers to 1 Peter, this letter was probably written after AD 62.

-D. Eusebius places Peter’s martyrdom in Rome during the period of Nero’s persecution (AD 64-68).
+D. Eusebius places Peter’s martyrdom in Rome during Nero’s persecution (AD 64-68).

 E. Date: AD 67-68

-A. 2nd Peter may have been written to the same crowd as 1 Peter (3:1).
+A. Second Peter may have been written to the same crowd as 1 Peter (2 Pe 3:1).

 B. This epistle is written to believers (2 Pet.
 1:1).

-C. The main purpose is to help believers grow in grace and in knowledge of Christ that they may be established in the faith (3:18).
+C. The main purpose is to help believers grow in grace and in the knowledge of Christ that they may be established in the faith (2 Pe 3:18).

-D. Peter wants Christians to expect the return of the Lord (3:1-14)
+D. Peter wants Christians to expect the return of the Lord (2 Pe 3:1-14)

 V. CANONICITY (proof of why 2 Peter belongs in the Bible)

-More people have challenged Second Peter as authentic than any other book of the New Testament.
+More people have challenged Second Peter as authentic than any other book of the New Testament (Antilegomena, not Homologoumena).

 A. External Evidence

-1. The Church Fathers: [None of the early Fathers definitely quotes 2nd Peter.
-Eusiebus, the great church historian of the fourth century, listed 2 Peter, along with 2 and 3 John and James as antilegomena (books spoken against as belonging in the Bible)]
+1. The Church Fathers: None of the early Fathers definitely quotes Second Peter.
+Eusebius, the great church historian of the fourth century, listed 2 Peter, along with 2 and 3 John and James as Antilegomena (books spoken against as belonging in the Bible)

 b.
 Cited or alluded to by Clement of Rome (c.
 95-96)